tiger2005/KeyboardOverlay/README.md

 {
   "id": "0",         // The id of the key.
   "name": "0",       // The name of the key (use as the text on keyboard).
   "code": 11,        // Key code.
-Can be an array of key codes.
+Can be an array of key codes, meaning binding multiple key codes to this key.
 Each code can be a number or a string.
   "upperKey": ")",   // Upper key name of the key.
 Can be absent.
   "switch": "Shift", // Switch name of the key in shortcut.
 Can be absent.
   "mouse": true      // If the key is a mouse event key.
 Can be absent.